Avast VPN Review: Protection and More

 In addition, Avast VPN managed to unblock Netflix UK, Hulu, Amazon Prime Video, HBO GO, and BBCiplayer.

-You can access the streaming optimized servers using the left-hand side filter for a better streaming result, which is nice.
+You can access the optimized streaming servers using the left-hand side filter for a better streaming result, which is nice.
 However, the fact remains it is quite limited.

 Short explanation: Avast SecureLine VPN allows torrent.
 Furthermore, Avast SecureLine VPN has specialized torrenting servers.